Standing orders are recurring payments, where the donor arranges with their bank to automatically pay you a certain amount each month or year.

-If payment method is set as bank transfer, and the calculated next payment date is on a weekend or public holiday, the next payment date will be set on the next working day.
+If payment method is set as bank transfer or Direct Debit, and the calculated next payment date is on a weekend or public holiday, the next payment date will be set on the next working day.
 Here's an example:

 Tom Jones is paying you £100 each month via standing order, on the 25th of each month.
 In December, both 25th and 26th are bank holidays, so Beacon will assume that the next payment date will be 27th December.
 25th January is a weekday, so Beacon will set the following next payment date to 25th January.

-For other payment methods, the next payment date can fall on the weekends so will always create on the same day of the month.
+For other payment methods, such as Direct Debit, the next payment date can fall on the weekends so will always create on the same day of the month.

 Should we set "auto-create payments" for recurring payments via Stripe or GoCardless